Email FacebookTwitterMenu burgerClose thin

 Share

-Ramsey is best-known for recommending the “snowball plan” to get out of debt.
-This approach has a debt-burdened consumer pay off his or her smallest non-mortgage debt first, then add the amount that was going to that debt to the next-largest debt payment and so on until balances on all credit cards, auto loans and other debts are zero.
+Most people know Ramsey for his famous “snowball plan” to get out of debt.
+This approach has a debt-burdened consumer pay off his or her smallest non-mortgage debt first.
+Then they add the amount that was going to that debt to the next-largest debt payment, and so on.
+Eventually they’ll pay off the balances on all credit cards, auto loans, and other debts.

 Ramsey also recommends a more comprehensive “baby steps” plan.
 It calls for creating an emergency fund, investing for retirement and college expenses, paying home mortgages off early and making charitable donations.